 However, the condition's symptoms may be distressing, confusing, or complex for those living in a society that may not be equipped to handle varying needs and experiences.

 While ADHD is not life-threatening, children who can't concentrate might not retain information at school and struggle to pass tests, learn new concepts, or focus on materials.
 Adults might have a difficult time holding down jobs or focusing on work.
 They may have issues with their self-esteem or experience co-occurring conditions like substance use disorder or anxiety.

 Although these symptoms can be distressing, ADHD is treatable in many cases, and assistive technology could benefit those who hope to adapt their environment to fit their needs.
 Additionally, accommodations are often available at work and in educational settings within the US and some other countries.

 What Causes ADHD?

-Content Warning: Please be advised, the below section might mention topics that include prescription medication, abuse of medication, and addiction.
+Content Warning: Please be advised that the following section mentions prescription medication, abuse of medication, and substance dependency.
 The information found in the article is not a substitute for professional medical advice.
-Always seek the advice of your physician or other qualified health providers with any questions you may have.
+Seek the advice of your physician or another qualified health provider with questions or concerns.

 ADHD is a serious condition.
 If a child or adult is diagnosed, they may contact their mental health professional or primary care doctor to discuss treatment.
 Often, an ADHD screening test is done before providing treatment.